Kerala Police FC

-Kerala Police football team is an Indian institutional football team based in Thiruvananthapuram, Kerala that competes in the Kerala Premier League.
-It is the first and only team from Kerala to win India's top domestic cup competition.
+Kerala Police Football Club is an Indian institutional football club based in Thiruvananthapuram, Kerala, that competes in the Kerala Premier League, the fifth tier of the Indian football league system.
+It is the first club from Kerala to win India's top domestic cup competition.

 History

 In 1984, the then Kerala Director General of Police (DGP) thought it would be a good idea to form a football team for the police department.
-He not only realized the potential of the talent pool available in the state but also wanted to try and bring in a positive image in the minds of the people of the state when they think of the department.
+He not only realized the potential of the talent pool available in the state, but also wanted to bring in a positive image of the people when thinking of the department.